-The Manager has a proven track record in the business of originating, underwriting, servicing and syndicating mortgages in the non-prime mortgage market segments in Canada for over twenty-five years.
-The Manager is licensed as a mortgage broker in Alberta, British Columbia and Ontario, and as a financing corporation in Saskatchewan.
+The Manager has a proven track record in the business of originating, underwriting, servicing and syndicating mortgages in the non-prime mortgage market segments in Canada for over twenty-seven years.
+The Manager is licensed as a mortgage broker in Alberta, British Columbia, Manitoba and Ontario, and as a financing corporation in Saskatchewan.
 The Manager may seek and obtain similar licensing in other provinces or territories as business opportunities arise in those jurisdictions.
 For a summary of the Manager's experienced personnel, see Item 3.3 - Management Experience.

-The Manager has operated in Alberta since 1997 and expanded its operations into Saskatchewan in 1999, British Columbia in 2008 and Ontario in 2021.
+The Manager has operated in Alberta since 1997 and expanded its operations into Saskatchewan in 1999, British Columbia in 2008, and Manitoba and Ontario in 2021.
 The Manager has originated, underwritten and serviced mortgage investments on behalf of, and syndicated mortgage investments with, various mortgage investment corporations, numerous investor clients and third-party mortgage investment entities.
 The Manager is known in the non-bank real estate lending industry in Canada.
 The Manager sources potential transactions principally through its in-house and external network of licensed mortgage brokers, referral agents and repeat borrowers.
 The underwriting, lending and operating policies adopted by the Manager have proven to be well suited to the market serviced by the Manager and form the basis for its lending policies.
-The Manager operates from its head office in Edmonton, with a current complement of twelve employees.
+The Manager operates from its head office in Edmonton.

 The U.S. MLO has operated in the U.S. since 2020 and began lending in 2022.
-From March 2020 to April 2022, the U.S. MLO obtained its mortgage banking and mortgage servicing licenses in Arizona, California, Colorado, Florida, Illinois, New Jersey Texas and Washington, and its mortgage broker license in Pennsylvania.
+The U.S. MLO holds mortgage banking and mortgage servicing licenses in Arizona, California, Colorado, Florida, Texas and Washington.
 The U.S. Manager initiated residential mortgage lending in April 2022, and has established a growing network of legal, tax and property valuation professionals to assist with its U.S. lending program.
 The Manager has facilitated residential mortgage loans made to Canadian non-resident foreign nationals.

 The Manager began lending in Mexico in 2008 and has direct experience in the Mexican market.
-In Mexico, the Manager intends to lend in destination resort markets for Canadian and U.S. non-resident foreign nationals.
+In Mexico, the Manager lends in destination resort markets for Canadian and U.S. non-resident foreign nationals, as well as other foreign nationals.
 The Manager also has experience originating residential development financing in Mexico.